Hujanen91/The-Longdog-Hunt-PP4/README.md

 - The blog is based on CI I think therefore I blog that I have adapted to fit my own project.

 - Thanks to the slack community for help and somewhere to vent when thing get hard.

+- Thanks and credits to Rackstorm for helping me.
+I've used her code as insperation to get stuff to work when it didn't [Rackstorm](https://github.com/Rackstorm)

 - A big thank you to my mentor [Gareth McGirr](https://github.com/Gareth-McGirr/) for the continuing support in all my projects.